akveo/nebular/docs/articles/auth-oauth2.md

 }
 ```

 So we imported `NbAuthModule` and provided a strategy we want to use.
-If you already have some strategy configurated - don't worry, you can just open a new one to the `strategies` array.
+If you already have some strategy configurated - don't worry, you can just add a new one to the `strategies` array.
 We also assigned a `name` - `google`.
 Later on we will use this alias to call the strategy.
 <hr>